ferhrosa/mecor/README.md

 ## Angular CLI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
 The command used to create the project was:

-`ng new mecor --verbose --skip-commit --routing --style scss --dir .`
+`ng new mecor --verbose --skip-commit --routing --style=scss --directory=.`

 ## Development server